divijghose/firedrake/Firedrake-meeting-2020-06-25.md

 ### Proposed Solution:
 RWH will put together Qualtrics survey to be circulated amongst relevant circles ASAP containing minisymposterium title and abstract which will collect poster abstracts which can then be submitted with the final minisymposterium.
 RWH just needs minisymposterium title, abstract and submission deadline (e.g. August 25th 2020).

+Probably need to set deadline for close of play August 30th (since everyone always submits as late as possible).

+Action: RWH harass DH about abstract/title.

 ## Tuomas Karna - Equispaced Coordinate Fields (added by RWH)
 - Should coordinates be in equispaced function space by default?